Skip to main content

 Consumers complete their purchase within the access window.
 If they don’t complete in time, their access expires.

-Distribution Lifecycle
+Distribution Timing

 Access Windows